Sti11itS/git-cmd-ref/README.md

 - Only then can push the local to the remote by following the instructions
 ***************************************************************************

+- In Git, "origin" is a shorthand name for the remote repository that a project was originally cloned from.
+More precisely, it is used instead of that original repository's URL - and thereby makes referencing much easier.
+- Note that origin is by no means a "magical" name, but just a standard convention.
+Although it makes sense to leave this convention untouched, you could perfectly rename it without losing any functionality.

 1 - Create blank <repo> on GitHub
 2 - git remote add origin https://github.com/Sti11itS/<repo>.git
 3 - git branch -M main